yugmarwaha/todo-timer/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is part of CS571 coursework.

 ## Acknowledgments

+- Westminster chimes audio from Freesound.org (nightcustard)
 - Quotes sourced from various inspirational figures
-- Built with modern React and Vite
+- Built with modern React and Vite ecosystem
 - Styled with Bootstrap and custom CSS variables for theming
+- GitHub-style calendar inspired by contribution graphs